LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation details and baselines.} To comprehensively evaluate the effectiveness of our method, we use GPT-3.5, GPT-4~\citep{openaiGPT4TechnicalReport2024}, and white-box LLM Llama2~\citep{touvronLlamaOpenFoundation2023a} as the LLM-based optimizer.
-We integrate MaaO into existing prompt tuning methods for language pre-trained models, P-tuning~\citep{liuGPTUnderstandsToo2023}, ~\cite{lesterPowerScaleParameterEfficient2021}, and two methods for vision-language model, CoOp~\citep{coop}, TCP~\citep{yaoTCPTextualbasedClassaware2024}.
-CoOp pioneered prompt tuning for vision-language models, and TCP is one of the recent state-of-the-art prompt tuning approaches.
-Both of the methods are typical textual prompting methods for vision-language models.
-For a fair comparison, we fix the original hyperparameter of previous methods, such as pre-trained backbone and prompt module design, and only apply our method as new optimization strategy.
-For the configuration of \refalg{maao}, the number of rounds $N$ is set as 3 and the iteration for the gradient optimizer $m$ is set as 10.
+\textbf{Implementation details and baselines.} To comprehensively evaluate the effectiveness of our method, we test close-sourced LLMs GPT-3.5, GPT-4~\citep{openaiGPT4TechnicalReport2024}, and open-sourced Llama2~\citep{touvronLlamaOpenFoundation2023a} as the optimizer LLMs.
+We employ MaaO in P-tuning~\citep{liuGPTUnderstandsToo2023}, ~\cite{lesterPowerScaleParameterEfficient2021}, which are the pioneering work of prompt tuning for pre-trained language models.
+We also apply the optimization methods to prompt tuning methods for the vision-language model, CoOp~\citep{coop}, TCP~\citep{yaoTCPTextualbasedClassaware2024}.
+CoOp is the founder of prompt tuning for vision-language models, and TCP represents one of the state-of-the-art advancements in this realm.
+Both methods exemplify the use of textual prompting techniques for enhancing vision-language models.
+For a fair comparison, we fix the original hyperparameter of previous methods, such as pre-trained backbone and prompt module design, and only apply our method as a new optimization strategy.
+For the configuration of \refalg{maao}, the number of rounds $N$ is set as 3, and the iteration for the gradient optimizer $m$ is set as 10.
 All experimental results are averaged over 3 random seeds.
-The experiments are conducted on a V100 GPU.
-Detailed hyperparameter setting is provided in the Appendix.
+More detailed hyperparameter settings are provided in the appendix.